SubstrateLabs/brocc/._NOTES/_TODO.md

-- linkedin profile
+- linkedin company about
-- linkedin company feed
+- dedup linkedin company metadata
 - instagram
 - gmail
 - delegate to parsers based on url